Alexandre-P-J/GMeetRecorder/README.md

-# Google Meet Bot
+# Google Meet Recorder
-Attend and record google meet sessions automatically.
+Attend and record google meet calls automatically.
 ## Backends
- - UPC: Right now the only supported account type.
+ - UPC (polytechnic university of catalonia): Right now the only supported account type.
  - Google Mail: WIP.
  - Other Organizations that use the Google suite: By request.
 ## Instructions